missing-user/jaxkd/README.md

 ## Notes
+- The `demo.ipynb` notebook in the source repository has some additional examples, including gradient-based optimization using neighbors and iterative clustering with $k$-means.
-- The tree structure is stored with a namedtuple of arrays: `points` in the original order (not copied), `indices` to put the points in tree order, and `split_dims` which (if the tree is built with `optimized=True`) specify the splitting dimension independently for each node.
+- The tree structure is stored with a tuple of arrays: `points` in the original order (not copied), `indices` to put the points in tree order, and `split_dims` which (if the tree is built with `optimize=True`) specify the splitting dimension independently for each node.
 If needed, the memory overhead could potentially be reduced by sorting `points` in-place.
 - The `query_neighbors` function is intended for relatively small values of *k* and does not use a max heap for simplicity.
-- The `demo.ipynb` notebook in the source repository has some additional examples, including gradient-based optimization using neighbors.